Monday, February 25, 2008

 According to St. Benedict, fairness implies a sense of even-handed application of discipline and rewards.

 There are no favorites.
-Everyone is subject to the same expectations, rules and rewards.
+Everyone is subject to the same expectations, rules and rewards. - Tenure

 Under stabilitas loci, the organization must be committed to the notion of tenure.